ksandom/colouredWeb/apps/kmail/README.source.md

 At that point we just need to make kmail use it using one of the two methods below:

-* "In place" - **You want this one, unless you have problems.** The custom stylesheet is appended to an existing stylesheet used for formatting message details in the header of the email output.
+* The custom stylesheet is appended to an existing stylesheet used for formatting message details in the header of the email output.
 If it successfully installs, there's very little to go wrong with it, but it could be fragile as kmail evolves and things need to get changed. )
 * "Filter" - My first attempt.
-There's a bit more set-up involved, and sometimes it's frustrating to work out why something isn't working, but there's more power available to user to be able to fix things when things go wrong, without needing to dive into code.
+There's a bit more set-up involved, and sometimes it's frustrating to work out why something isn't working, but there's more power available to the user to be able to fix things when things go wrong, without needing to dive into code.
     * A script and a CSS file are installed.
     * You create a mail filter that
         * Matches every message.